bereziat/heimdali-test/README.md

 The file `heimdali/inrimage.hxx` is an Heimdali replacement of `Inr++.h`.
 So, you doesn't need to change your calls to the image library.
+1. ITK uses the filename extension to determine the image format.
+So change
+    strings ".inr" into ".h5" in your output filenames.

 To compile your code: